GT5670/we-gitops/docs/pipelines.md

 [id="customizing-the-config-file_{context}"]
 = Customizing the `config.yaml` file

-Use this procedure to customize the `config.yaml` file before integrating products and external services.
-Customizing this file ensures that your integrations and preferences are preserved during installation.
+Customize the `config.yaml` file before integrating external products and services to preserve your integration settings during installation.

 .Prerequisites

-* You have access to the OpenShift Web Console.
+* You have access to the OpenShift web console.

-* You plan to integrate at least one external product or service (For example, {RHACSShortName} or Quay).
+* You plan to integrate at least one external product or service (for example, {RHACSShortName} or Quay).

-* (Optional) Forked software catalog repository URL. {ProductShortName} provides a catalog of software templates that help developers scaffold applications.
-To customize these templates, fork the repository before installation.
+* (Optional) You forked the software catalog repository. {ProductShortName} includes a catalog of templates to help developers scaffold applications.
+Fork this repository if you plan to customize these templates:
 ..
-In your browser, go to the link:https://github.com/redhat-appstudio/tssc-sample-templates[{ProductShortName} software catalog repository].
+In your browser, open the link:https://github.com/redhat-appstudio/tssc-sample-templates[{ProductShortName} software catalog repository].
 ..
-Click *Fork* to fork the repository.
+Click *Fork*.
 ...
-Uncheck the box labeled *Copy the `main` branch only*.
+Clear the *Copy the `main` branch only* check box.
 ..
-When the fork is created, copy its URL and save it in the `private.env` file.
+After creating the fork, copy the URL and save it in the `private.env` file.
 ..
-In the forked repository, click *main* to open the branch/tag dropdown.
+In your forked repository, click the branch/tag dropdown (default is *main*).
 ..
-Under *Tags*, select the release that matches your {ProductShortName} version.
+Select the release tag that matches your {ProductShortName} version under the *Tags* section.
 +
 [NOTE]
 ====
-Update your fork periodically to include changes from the upstream repository.
+Update your fork periodically to incorporate upstream changes.
 ====

 .Procedure

 .
-In the OpenShift console, switch to the *Administrator* perspective.
+Log in to the OpenShift web console and switch to the *Administrator* perspective.
 .
-Go to *Workloads* > *ConfigMaps*.
+Click *Workloads* > *ConfigMaps*.
 .
-From the Project drop down list, select {ProductShortName}.
+From the *Project* dropdown menu, select `{ProductShortName}`.
 .
-Open the `rhtap-cli-config` ConfigMap.
+Click to open the `rhtap-cli-config` ConfigMap.
 .
-Select the *YAML* view and navigate to where `config.yaml` parameters are defined.
+Select the *YAML* tab and navigate to the section defining the `config.yaml` parameters.
 +
 [NOTE]
 ====
-* To avoid reinstalling operator subscriptions already present on your cluster, set `manageSubscription`: `false`.
+* Set `manageSubscription` to control operator subscription installations:

-** `manageSubscription`: `true` (default): The installer manages and installs all required operator subscriptions.
+** `true` (default): The installer manages operator subscriptions.
-** `manageSubscription`: `false`: The installer skips installing required operator subscriptions.
+** `false`: Skips installation of operators already present in your cluster.

-** Ensure that existing operators are link:https://docs.redhat.com/en/documentation/red_hat_trusted_application_pipeline/{ProductVersion}/html/release_notes_for_red_hat_trusted_application_pipeline_1.5/con_support-matrix_default[compatible with {ProductShortName}].
-Incompatible versions may cause installation failure.
+* Ensure existing operators are compatible with your {ProductShortName} version.
+Review compatibility details in the link:https://docs.redhat.com/en/documentation/red_hat_trusted_application_pipeline/{ProductVersion}/html/release_notes_for_red_hat_trusted_application_pipeline_1.5/con_support-matrix_default[compatibility matrix].
 ====

 [discrete]
-== sdf
+== Structure of the `config.yaml` file

-The config.yaml file is structured under a main tssc object.
-This object has the following key attributes:
+The `config.yaml` file is structured under the main `tssc` object with these key attributes:

-* `namespace`: Specifies the default namespace used by the installer, typically set to tssc.
-This namespace acts as the primary operational area for the installation process.
+* `namespace`: Defines the default installation namespace (typically `tssc`), serving as the primary operational area.

-* `settings`: Defines the settings of the deployment.
-This can control a wide set of properties.
+* `settings`: Controls global deployment settings and properties.

-* `products`: Defines the features or products to be deployed by the installer.
-Each product is identified by a unique name and a set of properties.
+* `products`: Lists products and features for deployment, each identified by a unique name with associated properties.

-* `dependencies`: Specifies dependencies rolled out by the installer in a specific order defined in the configuration file.
+* `dependencies`: Specifies dependencies that the installer deploys in the order defined in the configuration file.

 [discrete]
 == Customizing the `tssc.products` section

+You can customize products within the `tssc.products` section as follows:

 .
-To use a custom software catalog, set the `catalogURL`:
+To specify a custom software catalog URL:
 +
 [source,yaml]
 ----